Girls-in-Tech-Poland/Az203/README.md

 > **Important**
 >
 > The workshop targets developers who already have at least 1-2 years of experience developing software commercially and who are looking to enhance their skillset with the knowledge on the MS Azure platform.
+>
+> It is strongle recommended that the workshop participants are proficient with at least 1 programming language such as:
+> - Java
+> - C#
+> - C/C++
+> - JavaScript/TypeScript
+> - Go

 | [Girls in Tech - Poland](https://poland.girlsintech.org/) | [Microsoft Azure User Group Poland](https://www.facebook.com/groups/azureugpl/) |
 | --------------------------------------------------------- | ------------------------------------------------------------------------------- |